-APPRENTICES are learners ready to engage in immersion and leave English at the door during sessions.
-Ideally, apprentices have some speaking ability in the target language, and if not, are dedicated to preparing themselves for the program using existing language resources (such as Doyon Languages Online).
+APPRENTICES are learners ready to engage in immersion and leave English at the door during work sessions.
+Ideally, apprentices have some speaking knowledge of the target language, and if not, are dedicated to preparing themselves for the program using existing language resources (such as Doyon Languages Online).